PrintMakerLab/.github/how_to_sign-off_commits.md

 #### DCO Failures

 If you miss series of commits, you can use the rebase with `-i | --interactive` to edit and append into.
+For example, if you have 4 commits in your history (Note the ~4):
 ???+ Example

     If you have 4 commits in your history.